tractatus1889/research/README.md

 - Currently I have only implemented WikipediaResearcher.
 Implement more Researchers.
+  - To do so, we need do_next_research() to select between researchers.
+    Implement a prompt for that.
-- I have only implemented research that queries wikipedia in parallel 3 times, rather than recursively/sequentially.
+- I have only implemented research that queries wikipedia 3 times, rather than recursively/sequentially.
+Implement recursive research.
+  - Implement RECURSIVE_GET_PAGE_TITLES_PROMPT.
+  - Implement research_is_finished.
+  - In Question, call the API with the RECURSIVE_GET_PAGE_TITLES_PROMPT for each do_next_research() call.